piemasta/ff14-minicactpot-solver/README.md

 ##### Payout Chances (by line)
 Hovering over a pay line arrow will cause the percent chances of winning each payout amount to display in the table on the right-hand side of the card.

+## Cactpot Efficacy
+The algorithm responsible for determining play suggestions when chasing the Cactpot does so by attempting to 'trap' it.
+In other words, it seeks to eliminate the Cactpot as a potential outcome on any play line as soon as possible.
+In every case, after 3 rounds of playing the solver's suggested play spots, there will only be *at most* a single play line that can still potentially be a Cactpot winner.
+What this means is that the solver will *always* lead the user to win the Cactpot payout, if it is possible to do so on the current ticket.

 ## Notes

 * The solver will silently prevent you from making illegal moves, or entering more than 4 total plays.